vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 # Generate the add-on form factor, the ISO
 solution package

-# Add-on run command requires a Cloud Director target to perform an operation
+# Add-on run command requires a VMware Cloud Director target to perform an operation
 setup cloud-director add --host host --port 443 --username administrator --password password

-# Execute an add-on create instance operation, note this is used only for development purposes for production the ISO is uploaded in Cloud Director UI
+# Execute an add-on create instance operation, note this is used only for development purposes for production the ISO is uploaded in VMware Cloud Director UI
 solution run create-instance --name human01 --input-provider-business-scope-property human01 --input-password human01Password
 ```